 This ratatouille recipe is made with thinly sliced squash, bell peppers, eggplant, and potatoes, all cooked in a homemade marinara sauce.

-Using a mandoline slicer, thinly slice all your vegetables.
+Set your mandoline slicer to 1/4" thick and thinly slice all your vegetables.
 Set aside.

 Evenly spread marinara sauce over the bottom of the baking dish.
 Top with minced garlic, red pepper flakes, 2 tsp of fresh thyme, salt and pepper.

 Stack vegetables in a pattern and lay them in the baking dish.
 This can be done either in a spiral (as in the photos) or in rows if using a rectangular baking dish.

 Drizzle with olive oil and sprinkle remaining thyme and pepper flakes over the top.

 Cover with tin foil and bake for 50-55 minutes until vegetables are tender and the marinara sauce is bubbling up from underneath.

 Remove from oven and let cool 10 minutes before serving.